Brett Kavanaugh and Critical Issues that Depend on the New Supreme Court Nominee

 It is unlikely that Kavanaugh will support race-based affirmative action in admissions to public educational institutions—as Kennedy did—given his record of supporting the Center for Equal Opportunity, which supports the current lawsuit against Harvard’s admissions policy.

 Kennedy’s replacement is unlikely to have the same skepticism of capital punishment and strong opposition to solitary confinement.

 Kennedy brought a nuanced understanding privacy and first amendment rights to the Court.
 It’s likely the Court will face be many high-tech cases in the near future.
 Kavanaugh made a “truly expansive” ruling in the case of the NSA’a collection of call data placing national security well above individual’s privacy and first amendment rights.

 Kennedy was viewed as a potential 5th vote in challenges to partisan gerrymandering—his replacement will likely vote the other way.

 Obergefell was a 5-4 decision and already states such as Texas are passing laws limiting protections for same sex marriage.
 If Kavanaugh rules against Roe, Obergefell would likely be next since it is based on the same constitutional grounds.

-- Maintaining the wall of separation between church and state
+- Kavanaugh will vote to destroy the separation between church and state.

 There are several on-the-record indications from Kavanaugh that he favors lowering the wall that separates church and state.